Irish stars share their support for Coco's Law - which will criminalise online bullying - Goss.ie

 A number of well-known faces in Ireland have since shared a video of Jackie’s speech on social media, sharing their support for the proposed law.

-Influencer Terrie McEvoy posted the video on her Instagram Story, and social media star Darren Conway shared the video with his own Instagram followers.
+Influencers Terrie McEvoy and Rosie Connolly posted the video on their Instagram Stories, and social media star Darren Conway shared the video with his own Instagram followers.

 View this post on Instagram